 That really depends on how much dust is in your air.
 Folks with dirt roads, construction and a lot of wind will need to clean their houseplants more often.
 The best way to tell if a plant needs cleaning is to rub your fingers on the leaves.
 If you can feel or see dust more dust than you can blow off the leaves, it’s time to clean.

 How to Clean Houseplants

-Initially, it might sound like a lot of work to keep your houseplants clean, but you’ll find that an occasional cleaning is not really that much effort and it will keep your houseplants looking and growing better.
+Initially, it might sound like a lot of work to keep houseplants clean, but an occasional cleaning is not really that much effort, and it will keep your houseplants looking and growing better.